v1nvn/zaplint/README.md

 ### Standalone usage

-Until then, you can use `zaplint` standalone:
+You can also use `zaplint` standalone:

 ```bash
 go install github.com/v1nvn/zaplint/cmd/zaplint@latest